wp-plugins/eg-attachments/readme.txt

 EG-Attachments add a new shortcode attachements.
 This shortcode can be used with many options.
 But you don't need to know all of these options, because the plugin is "TinyMCE integrated" : from the post editor, just click on the EG-Attachments button, and a window allows you to choose documents to display, title of the list, size of icons ...
 Nothing to learn.
-This feature is only available since WordPress 2.7 and above.

 You can insert the **shortcode** by hand if you want, or use it in a template using the **do_shortcode** function.